 We implemented these ideas in the model by adding "List 1" and "List 2" nodes to the feature and context layers.
 These nodes have no special status and behave like item nodes.
-That is, reading the instruction to study List 1 activates its node on the feature layer which in turn activates its node on the context layer.
-This is illustrated in the first row of Figure 4.
-Once active, the list context element behaves as an item context element-its activity gradually fades as context evolves across the list (rows 2-3 of Figure 4).
+Reading the instruction to study List 1 activates its node on the feature layer which in turn activates its node on the context layer.
+This is illustrated in the first row of Fig. 4.
+Once active, the list context element behaves as an item context element-its activity gradually fades as context evolves across the list (rows 2-3 of Fig. 4).
 Note that this fading has two important consequences.
 First, List 1 items will become associated with the List 1 context when new item-to-context associations are formed.
-Second, the fading of List 1 context across the list will cause later items to be less strongly associated with the list context.
+Second, the fading of List 1 context across the list